Frosted Orange Pie

-- 1/2 cup flaked coconut, toasted, optional
+- 1/2 cup sweetened shredded coconut, toasted, optional

 - In a large saucepan, combine the sugar flour and salt.
 Stir in water until smooth.
 Cook and stir over medium-high heat until thickened and bubbly.
 Reduce heat; cook and stir 2 minutes longer.
 Remove from the heat.
 Stir a small amount of hot filling into egg yolks; return all to pan, stirring constantly.
 Bring to a gentle boil; cook and stir 2 minutes longer.
 Remove from the heat.
-Gently stir in the juices and orange and lemon peel.
+Gently stir in the juices and orange and lemon zest.
 Cool to room temperature without stirring.